timothymamo/timothymamo.com/content/post/structure-iac.md

 The following [repo](https://github.com/TimothyMamo/structure-iac) has an example of how I would, start to, structure my Terraform code to create various environments, each having a GKE cluster with a managed Postgres CloudSQL database.

-> _N.B.
-Even though the repo has a `prd` environment example, the code is **NOT** production ready.
+> _Note: Even though the repo has a `prd` environment example, the code is **NOT** production ready.
 There are a fair few improvements which I would want to implement before even considering the code production ready._

 ## Conclusion